net-daemon/net-hassclient/README.md

 dotnet add package JoySoftware.HassClient --version 0.0.7-alpha
 ```

-The follwing code snippet can be used.
+The following code snippet can be used.
 The project will add more real example projects at a later time.

 ```cs